 Paths

-Paths are a way to construct complex shapes, implemented by the Path algebra and the OpenPath ClosedPath types.
-A path specifies how to control a virtual pen to draw a line.
+Paths are a way to construct complex shapes, implemented by the Path algebra and the OpenPath and ClosedPath types.
+A path specifies how to control a virtual pen to draw a shape.
 There are three different commands that a path can contain:

 Here's an example of a path.
-Notice that it has examples of all of the different components above.
+Notice that it uses all of the different commands described above.

 import doodle.core.*